XCOMPS: A Multilingual Benchmark of Conceptual Minimal Pairs: Abstract

 \section{Abstract}

-We introduce XCOMPS in this work, a multilingual conceptual minimal pair dataset covering 17 languages\footnote{Download here: https://github.com/LinyangHe/XCOMPS}.
+In this work, we introduce XCOMPS, a multilingual conceptual minimal pair dataset that covers 17 languages.
 Using this dataset, we evaluate LLMs' multilingual conceptual understanding through metalinguistic prompting, direct probability measurement, and neurolinguistic probing.
-By comparing base, instruction-tuned, and knowledge-distilled models, we find that: 1) LLMs exhibit weaker conceptual understanding for low-resource languages, and accuracy varies across languages despite being tested on the same concept sets.
+We find that: 1) LLMs exhibit weaker conceptual understanding for low-resource languages, and accuracy varies across languages despite being tested on the same concept sets.
 2) LLMs excel at distinguishing concept-property pairs that are visibly different but exhibit a marked performance drop when negative pairs share subtle semantic similarities.
-3) Instruction tuning improves performance in concept understanding but does not enhance internal competence; knowledge distillation can enhance internal competence in conceptual understanding for low-resource languages with limited gains in explicit task performance.
-4) More morphologically complex languages yield lower concept understanding scores and require deeper layers for conceptual reasoning.
+3) More morphologically complex languages yield lower concept understanding scores and require deeper layers for conceptual reasoning.
+The dataset is publicly available at: \url{https://github.com/LinyangHe/XCOMPS/}.